 I don’t want to be killed.
 I don’t want to feel pain.

-I don’t understand the reason I’ve been thrown into this world.* It’s bad for the goddess but I’ll move the way I think.***
+I don’t understand the reason I’ve been thrown into this world.
+It’s bad for the goddess but I’ve got to do what I think is best.

 Here is the starting village.
 I am Lian.